firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-08-beyond-comprehension.md

 ----

 Sitting in his pickup at McKinley Park, Brian is trying to understand the book he just bought.
 He’s been re-reading and re-re-reading sentences.
 So far, he’s figured that Anansi wants to be the King of All Stories, but the sky-god tells the spider he can’t have all the stories till he passes the test.
-Anansi says he’s ready for anything, so the sky-god says he must catch three things: hornets, a python and a leopard … And that’s as far as Brian got.
+Anansi says he’s ready for anything, so the sky-god says he must catch three things: hornets, a python, and a leopard … And that’s as far as Brian got.
 He doesn’t know how the spider’s gonna pull this one off.
 But Brian thinks this book will be a good gift for his boy since, evidently, he’s into bugs now.

 "He’ll like this," Brian says, nodding to himself, trying to forget what Affiq was saying about mind control and crack.
 Is Brian a good father?
 The question rattles around in his brain and he realizes he lost track of time.
 The sun is almost gone.
 Flooded by fear, he commands the truck to call home.
 It rings.
 And rings.
 But nobody answers.